Frequently Asked Questions

 How quickly can I receive the results of a hair drugs test?

-We aim to issue the results, in the format of an expert report within 5 working days or less of receiving the sample into our Cardiff laboratory.
+We aim to issue the results, in the format of an expert report on average within 4 working days of receiving the sample into our Cardiff laboratory.
 We use the latest technology to provide a fast and efficient analysis time.

 Hair Alcohol Testing